AlirezaHPC/365-examples-from-JavaScript/README.md

 252: Print the phrase "samira abdi" is programmer.
 253: Write programs that receive a string and replace the "a" character with the "@" character.
 254: Define the Math class and rewrite the pow method.
-255: Get the value of x and print the result of the following expression without using the multiplication operator.
-Y = 32x- (x * 24)